 - 2 cups Homemade Coconut Whipped Cream or whipped topping if no dairy issues

-- 3 tbsp Honey Candied Meyer Lemon Slices Lavender glaze
+- 3 tablespoon Honey Candied Meyer Lemon Slices Lavender glaze

 3 tablespoons (or 3 tablespoons honey mixed with 1 teaspoon fresh lemon juice and 4 drops of dietary lavender essential oil or 1 teaspoon ground dried culinary lavender) Recipe for Honey Candied Meyer Lemon Slices Lavender glaze-

-- 1 tbsp Lemon zest of 1 lemon (we used a Meyer lemon, but you can use a regular lemon too)
+- 1 tablespoon Lemon zest of 1 lemon (we used a Meyer lemon, but you can use a regular lemon too)

 - 10 oz Angel food cake